weisJ/darklaf/README.md

 # Artifacts
 - Group ID: `com.github.weisj`
-- Version: `1.4.3.1`
+- Version: `2.0.0`
 - Artifact IDs:
   - `darklaf-core` The LaF itself.
 Include this in your project to use the LaF.
 Includes all other artifacts.
+  - `darklaf-theme` The themes to use with the LaF.
   - `darklaf-property-loader` Library to load and parse property files and icon.
   - `darklaf-utils` Shared utility classes for other modules.
-  - `darklaf-decorations-base` Common classes for the decorations modules.
   - `darklaf-native-utils` Loading of native libraries.
+  - `darklaf-platform-base` Common classes for the platform modules.
-  - `darklaf-windows` Code specific to window decorations on windows.
+  - `darklaf-windows` Code specific to Windows.
-  - `darklaf-macos` Code specific to window decorations on macOS.
+  - `darklaf-macos` Code specific to macOS.